Self-Driving Laboratories

 Autonomous discovery of new reaction mechanisms.
 Reproducing known chemistry at high throughput is one thing; discovering new chemistry is another.
 Current systems can explore parameter spaces inside a defined reaction class; jumping to a genuinely new reaction class typically requires human chemists to define the search space.

 Autonomous in-vivo experimentation.
 Cell-free and in-vitro experiments dominate current self-driving lab work.
-In-vivo experimentation adds welfare-and-regulatory layers (animal protocols, IACUC review) that are not directly automatable.
-The bottleneck is governance, not robotics.
+In-vivo experimentation adds welfare, protocol, review, monitoring, assay, and robotics constraints.
+These are governance and technical limits, not one interchangeable bottleneck.

 Truly autonomous goal-setting.
 Current systems take a human-defined goal (optimise this property, find a binder to this target) and execute toward it.
 Setting the goal itself, deciding which problem to work on, remains human.
 Whether this is a desirable target for autonomy is an open question.